Ulster Defence Regiment: Loyalist infiltration

 In 1977, the Army investigated D and G companies of 10 UDR based at Girdwood Barracks, Belfast.
 The investigation concluded that 70 soldiers had "links" to the UVF.
 Following this two were dismissed on security grounds.
 30 NCOs from D Company were suspected of fraudulently "siphoning off" between £30,000 – £47,000.
 A large percentage of this was suspected of going to the UVF.
 It was also alleged that UVF members socialized with soldiers in their mess.
 The investigation was halted after a senior UDR officer claimed it was harming morale.
 Details of the investigation were discovered in 2011.

-In 1979 UDR soldier Benjamin Redfern was convicted of three sectarian murders in County Londonderry; Catholic farmer Liam Chivers near Ballymoney on 21 November 1972 and another Catholic man Joseph McAuley the following night, and John Bolton in October 1975.